IPv4

 How IPv4 Scarcity Sparked a Global Trading Market

 When the internet was first designed, few expected it to connect billions of people, devices, and services.
 The original IPv4 addressing system, limited to around 4.3 billion addresses, seemed more than enough at the time.
-But as smartphones, cloud platforms, data centers, and IoT ecosystems exploded, the world quickly ran out of IPv4 space.
-This shortage transformed IPv4 addresses into one of the most valuable digital commodities and gave rise to a global trading market for IP resources.
+However, as smartphones, cloud platforms, data centers, and IoT ecosystems expanded rapidly, the world ran out of available IPv4 space.
+This shortage transformed IPv4 addresses into valuable digital assets and gave rise to a global trading market for IP resources.

-Today, organizations routinely buy, sell, lease, and transfer IPv4 blocks, with prices rising steadily as demand continues to outpace supply.
-This article explores how IPv4 scarcity reshaped the digital economy and why the trading market has become essential for the growth of global networks.
+Today, organizations routinely buy, sell, lease, and transfer IPv4 blocks, with prices steadily increasing as demand continues to exceed supply.
+This evolution has reshaped how businesses plan, fund, and scale their network infrastructure.
+This guide explains how the global IPv4 trading market actually operates today.

 The Inevitable Exhaustion of IPv4